Nicolò Melli: Dallas Mavericks (2021)

 He was traded to the Dallas Mavericks on 26 March 2021, alongside JJ Redick in exchange for James Johnson and Wes Iwundu, in addition to a second-round draft-pick.
 He made his debut three days later, in a 127–106 win over the Oklahoma City Thunder where he recorded six points in twelve minutes.

 Return to Olimpia Milano (2021–2024)

 On 9 July 2021, Melli made his return to Europe by officially signing with his former club Olimpia Milano On June 20, 2024, Melli parted ways once more with the Italian powerhouse.

 Return to Fenerbahçe (2024–present)

 On June 25, 2024, he signed with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) for a second stint.

 On May 25, 2025, Melli helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
 He helped the team defeat the defending champions Panathinaikos in the semi-final with 9 points and 6 rebounds, and Monaco in the final with 5 points and 3 rebounds.

+On July 7, 2026, he received a contract extension until the end of the 2027-2028 season.